TomatenKuchenDEV/docs/docs/features.md

 	- List of all birthdays on the server
 	- Configurable role and message
 - [Level and leaderboard](/level)
+	- Per level you can set a role, a message and the amount of level points
+	- Leveling by message or character
 - [Statistics in channel names](/serverstats)
 - [Server statistics with no expiry](/serverstats)
 - [Tickets](/category/tickets)